Sofia, March 11, 2016/Independent Balkan News Agency

 By Clive Leviev-Sawyer of The Sofia Globe

-The trade balance at FOB/FOB prices (after elimination of transport and insurance costs on imports) was positive and amounted to 39.7 million leva.
+At FOB/FOB prices (after elimination of transport and insurance costs on imports) the trade balance was also negative and amounted to 1 952.7 million leva.

 In 2015, compared to 2014, the largest growths in the exports of Bulgaria to the EU distributed according to the Standard International Trade Classification were recorded in the sections ‘Chemical and related products n.e.c.’
 (22.5 per cent) and ‘Machinery and transport equipment’ (12.5 per cent).

 The most notable fall was recorded in section ‘Animals and vegetable oils, fats and waxes’ (3.2 per cent).

 In imports from the EU, the largest growth was reported in the section ‘Beverages and tobacco’ (25.3 per cent) while the most notable fall was observed in section ‘Mineral fuel, lubricants and related materials’ (22.6 per cent), the National Statistical Institute said.